vwheatle/SystemsProgramming-watch/watch.md

 	valgrind $(VALGRIND_FLAGS) ./mywatch 5 `whoami` reboot
 ```

+Running it on `wasp`, I noticed that it can't compile with the UB sanitizer enabled (the `-fsanitize=undefined` flag).
+If it doesn't work on your machine, it can absolutely be removed from the list of flags in the Makefile without losing anything.

 ## `utmplib.h`

 This has been reconfigured and renamed from the included version.
 I removed the `UTNULL` definition because the built-in `NULL` definition works just fine and is valid C. I also changed the type of the buffer and just casted it to a `void*` when I needed to `read`.